Rickaym/manim-sideview/README.md

 - Fontawesome CSS and JS files removed<br>
 + Complete rewrite of the readme file for less word content<br>
 + Extension now logs to an output channel called `Manim Sideview`
++ Extension allows video rendering without loading the workspace for the python script

 #### 0.0.13